nexpy/nexpy/doc/source/pythongui.rst

                  shell.
 However, if it had previously been assigned to another variable with a different name, that variable will not be deleted.

+**Lock file**
+    Changes the file access mode to read-only.
+This will prevent further changes to the tree using either the GUI or the shell.
+Locked files are displayed with a padlock icon.

 **Unlock file**
     Changes the file access mode to read-write.
 If the root tree item has been